ElectroBlocks/C2/Introduction-to-Electroblocks/English

 • Ubuntu Linux OS version 22.04

-• Google Chrome browser and
+• Google Chrome Web browser.

 A working internet connection to use Electroblocks.